 Is HVAC Hard?

 HVAC (HVACR – Heating, Ventilation, Air Conditioning, Refrigeration) is a hands-on profession in the skilled trades.
 The work as an HVAC professional may often be described as physical, creative, problem-solving, and hands-on.
-The HVACR trade touches many of the other skilled trades and shares skills with electrical, welding, plumbing, and other trades.
-Every day may be different, and each service call unique.
+The HVACR trade touches many of the other skilled trades and can cross the skills of electrical, welding, plumbing, and other trades.
+Every day may be different and each service call can be unique.
 A tech may have to work in small, dark spaces, or in a wide open commercial refrigerator.
 It may be hot for a technician fixing an air-conditioning unit in July, or cold for one repairing a gas furnace in January.
 This is the life of an HVAC tech!

-There are many reasons why people choose career training to become an HVAC technician!
+There are many reasons why people choose career training in the HVAC field!
 They may be viewed as having a skill not many others could do.
-They could be able to take things apart and put them back together.
+They may enjoy taking things apart and put them back together.
 They are there to fix the things everyone else breaks!
 When HVAC Technicians are out on a job, they are independent and there to solve a problem.
 When things go wrong with heating and cooling equipment, it is the HVACR Technicians that are there to restore comfort and save the day!

-Being in the HVAC field may bring pride and accomplishment on a daily basis.
+Being in the HVAC field may bring pride and accomplishment.
 Whether you are building a system from scratch or repairing one that needed work, technicians are often appreciated by clients and customers.

 What Does HVAC Involve?